vidovgopol/kbot/doc/Concept.md

 In summary, the choice of service depends on the specific needs and requirements of your project.
 Minikube is suitable for simple deployments, Kind offers more flexibility for multi-node clusters, and K3d is useful for quick and easy testing of more complex scenarios.

+## Conclusion

+For this task I strongly recomend K3d solution.
+Because it provides much more instruments and can be started on local PC.

+## Demo setup